AyushI7G/HomelyHub/README.md

 # HomelyHub

+HomelyHub is a **role-based housing platform** where users can create, browse, and manage property listings, with permissions enforced based on user roles.

-HomelyHub is a full-stack web application built to explore **backend system design, role-based access control, and data consistency** in a multi-user environment.
+It is a full-stack web application built to explore **backend system design, role-based access control, and data consistency** in a multi-user environment.

 The project focuses on **engineering correctness, clean APIs, and scalable backend structure**, rather than UI complexity.